lesliefinlayson/kickstarter-analysis/README.md

 #### _Challenges_

-THe raw Kickstarter data needs to be manipuated in several ways for it to be useable for analysis:
+THe raw Kickstarter data needed to be manipuated in several ways for it to be useable for analysis:

    1. The dates in the initailly provided Kickstarter data were in Unix timestamps.
 To convert these dates into a useable format, a new column was created and the following formula used: =(((J2/60)/60)/24)+DATE(1970,1,1).